gcallah/BookReviews/zadka.md

 ## Paramiko

-In discussing SSH, Zadka writes, "Client private and public keys are kept in files that are next to each other."
-However, no file system we have ever worked on uses the concept of two files being "next to each other," so it is hard to know what he means.
+In discussing SSH, Zadka writes, "Client private and public keys are kept in files that are next to each other."(112) However, no file system we have ever worked on uses the concept of two files being "next to each other," so it is hard to know what he means.